larsensong/alx-system_engineering-devops/0x0F-load_balancer/README.md

 # :shell: 0x0F - Load balancers :shell

-In this project I will be configuring an additional server and a load balancing server to split traffic between my two servers
+In this project I will be configuring an additional server and a load balancing server to split traffic between my two servers.

 ## :running: Getting Started